aws-samples/serverless-samples/streaming-serverless-fraud-detection/README.md

 This approach allows you to react to the potentially fraudulent transactions in real-time as we store each transaction in a database and inspect it before processing further.
 In actual implementation, you may replace the notification step for additional review with an action that is specific to your business process–for example, inspect transaction using some other fraud detection model, manual review, etc.

 ### Deployment
-1. The Fraud Detector model and the detector should be pre-built based on past data.
+1. The Amazon Fraud Detector model and the detector should be pre-built based on the past data.
 Follow [this blog post](https://aws.amazon.com/blogs/machine-learning/detect-online-transaction-fraud-with-new-amazon-fraud-detector-features/) for more detailed instructions.
 2. Clone this repo, navigate to the directory streaming-serverless-fraud-detection
 3. Run the following commands:
 ```bash